xuyiyang0409/docs/Voting-Mechanism/How-Voting-Works-In-NEO.md

 ## How Voting Works In the NEO Network

+As NEO plans to [accelerate its decentralization](https://neo.org/blog/details/4125) in 2019 and beyond, there will be a few voting cycles on the NEO network that anyone who holds NEO can participate.
+This write-up compiles the relevant information that a NEO holder should know if they want to participate in voting.

-  ##### How Many Votes Do You Have
+### How Many Votes Do You Have

 Any node that holds NEO can vote for an unlimited number of candidates.
 The number of votes corresponds to the number of NEO held in the account.
 If NEO balance changes during the voting cycle, the candidate's votes will simultaneously be updated to reflect the change in balance.

 For Example, if there are 100 NEO in an account, and the account voted for 3 candidates, each candidate receives 100 votes.
 If NEO in the account is spent after the vote, the candidates' votes will simultaneously be decreased to the current NEO balance.

-  ##### How Are Consensus Nodes Selected
+### How Are Consensus Nodes Selected

 Once the votes are cast, the NEO network calculates the consensus nodes in real time, with the following methods:

   - First, candidate nodes are sorted by the number of votes they receive.

-  - Then network calculates *N*, which is how many top candidates in the sorted list are to be selected as consensus nodes:
+  - Then the network calculates *N*, which is how many top candidates in the sorted list are to be selected as consensus nodes:

     1. Sort the number of candidates each account voted for by size. e.g. C1, C2, ..., Cn